Faithful1/bitserverless/README.md

 ### 0. setup

-    create config.js file and populate appropriately using the configsample.js file
+- create config.js file and populate appropriately using the configsample.js file
+- run npm install in root folder to install dependencies

 ### 1. run